jaysampath/url-shortener/README.md

-<h1> URL Shortener </h1>
+<h1> URL Shortener (Level 2)</h1>

 <h2> Scope of the project </h2>

+<p> User creates an account in the app.
+The logged-in user provides a long URL and returns a short URL.
+The user can provide their own alias for the long url,
-<p> When you hit the shortened URL, the database checks the shortcode and redirects you to the main URL.
-The logged-in
+the server accepts the alias if it's not already taken by someone else.
+When you hit the shortened URL, the database checks the shortcode and redirects you to the main URL.
-   user provides a long URL and returns a short URL.
-The logged-in user can see their own shorten urls. </p>
+The user can see their own shorten urls. </p>

 <h2> Test cases </h2>